-5.11.6 Creating a risk of bodily harm or falsely creating the impression of risk of bodily harm to others is prohibited.
+Creating a risk of bodily harm or falsely creating the impression of risk of bodily harm to others is prohibited.

+Knowingly focusing, pointing or shining a laser pointer at an aircraft or at a person is prohibited.
+A laser pointer is any device that creates a visible light used for aiming, targeting or pointing out features.

+3.47 Hazing

-5.11.7 Sporting Activity Restrictions
+3.48 Sporting Activity Restrictions

 Riding skateboards or scooters and using in-line skates, roller skates, and bicycles are prohibited inside all university facilities.
 Use of water guns, water balloons and throwing of flying discs, balls or other objects also are prohibited indoors, except when authorized.
 Use of projectile launchers is prohibited on campus without documented permission by an appropriate university official.
 Launchers may include those intended for water balloons, potatoes, pumpkins and other items.
 For guidance, contact the director of University Police and Safety Office.

-5.12 Firearms/Explosives/Other Weapons
+3.49 Weapons/Firearms/Explosives

-Unauthorized possession, display or use of firearms, explosives or other weapons on university owned or controlled property, including in personal vehicles, is prohibited, unless permission for possession and/or use has been granted by an appropriate university official.
+Unauthorized and/or illegal possession, display or use of firearms, explosives or other weapons is prohibited

-5.12.1 Firearms and weapons include, but are not limited to, airsoft guns, BB guns, dart guns, handguns, paint ball guns, pellet guns, rifles, shotguns, stun gun or similar device designed to deliver an electric shock, daggers, knives, sabers, swords, and bows and arrows.
+Firearms and weapons include, but are not limited to, airsoft guns, BB guns, dart guns, handguns, paint ball guns, pellet guns, rifles, shotguns, stun gun or similar device designed to deliver an electric shock, daggers, knives, sabers, swords, and bows and arrows.